codepr/codepr.github.io/_posts/2018-12-02-submerged.md

 low-level coding skills as sharp as possible on my pet projects; you know, just not to lay down too much, I'm a developer after all, I'm already lazy by definition, no need to add more laziness in my laziness.
-So I often happen to read a lot of documentation, tutorials etc. mostly regarding FP, like the famous *Learn You A Haskell For Great Good*, everytime with more and more willing to go a little deeper down the Rabbit's hole.
+So I often happen to read a lot of documentation, tutorials etc; mostly regarding FP, like the famous *Learn You A Haskell For Great Good*, every time with more and more willing to go a little deeper down the Rabbit's hole.
 During my last year of university I had a chance to learn a bit of Scala, but I have to admit that I'm not a huge fan of JVM languages (Java the least of them all, though I've found